A5tab/JS-Learning/README.md

-This Repo contains code while learning JavaScript.
+This repo is created while learning Javascript from Youtube.